Composable commerce for telecom carriers

 #5 Make telco infrastructure lean and cost-effective

-With a composable commerce approach delivered via four core technologies — microservices, APIs, cloud-native and headless (MACH architecture) — the telecommunications space can finally ax legacy platforms.
+With a composable commerce approach delivered via four core technologies — microservices, APIs, cloud native and headless (MACH® architecture) — the telecommunications industry can finally ax legacy platforms.

-A composable stack means tech experts can pick and choose the components that best work for the company in terms of performance and cost, instead of all-in-one platforms that provide vanilla features without customization or extensibility options.
-With a lean infrastructure, telcos are able to achieve higher cost-effectiveness as they only pay for what they use and can eradicate the hidden costs of technical debt.
+A composable stack means tech leaders can pick and choose the components that best work for the company in terms of performance and cost, instead of all-in-one platforms that provide vanilla features without customization or extensibility options.
+With a lean infrastructure, telcos can achieve higher cost-effectiveness as they only pay for what they use and can eradicate the hidden costs of technical debt.

 Interconnecting the future starts now